hharte/mm_manager/README.md

-1. Please make sure you run `mm_manager` with the `-l &lt;filename>` option to generate the session transcript of all the data sent to and from the manager.
+1. Please make sure you run `mm_manager` with the `-l <filename>` option to generate the session transcript of all the data sent to and from the manager.
 Please attach this file to your bug report.
-2. Use mm_manager’s `-p &lt;pcapfile.pcap>` option to save a packet capture and attach this file to your bug report.
+2. Use mm_manager’s `-p <pcapfile.pcap>` option to save a packet capture and attach this file to your bug report.
 3. Please provide information about the type of Millennium phone you have and what ROM version it’s running.
 Some of this information is displayed by `mm_manager` after it connects to the phone.
 4. Please provide details about the operating system you are using, what kind of modem you are using, and if you are using a serial modem, what type of serial port you are using (built-in PC serial port, USB serial port, etc.)
 5. Please provide details about the phone lines you are using: Are they VoIP, POTS, going through your own PBX, or going over the PSTN?
 Analog and TDM switches are preferable to VoIP, if at all possible.